wofsauge/IsaacDocs/docs/Room.md

 ### Set·Clear () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }
 #### void SetClear ( boolean Clear ) {: .copyable aria-label='Functions' }
-Needed for angel room, so the clear flag can be set to false when the angel spawns void SetClear(bool Clear) {m_Desc-&gt;Clear = Clear;}
+Needed for angel room, so the clear flag can be set to false when the angel spawns
 ___
 ### Set·First·Enemy·Dead () {: aria-label='Functions' }
 [ ](#){: .abp .tooltip .badge }